-Though research is the primary motivator for most, it also has the benefit of eliminating funeral costs for the family after death as the university will normally pay for a simple burial or cremation once it has finished studying the body.
+Though research is the primary motivator for most, it also has the benefit of eliminating funeral costs for the family after death as the university will normally pay for a simple cremation once it has finished studying the body.

 3. Who can donate their body to science?